Telecominfraproject/wlan-cloud-tools/microservice_sample_cpp/README.md

 However, the framework also allows secure Kafka access.
 To use secured access, you must fill the fields that start with `openwifi.kafka.ssl`.

+### Make it into a `docker container`
+Do be easily deployed, your micro service should be dockerrised.
+The sample included here has all the basic templates to be dockerized and fit into the other micro services that make up TIPOpenWifi 2.0.
+Here ate the files you should look at

+#### `Dockerfile`
+This is the basic Dockerfile that includes building all the dependencies for a micro service.
+You will find all the information towards the end of the file.
+You should look for `ow_helloworld` and replace by you own micro srvice name.
+Replace also allo the default ports

+#### `docker-entrypoint.sh`
+This is the `docker` entry point file.
+It uses several environment varialbles set up in the Dockerfile itself.

+#### `ow_helloworld.properties.tmpl`
+This is a template file used to deploy your micro service.
+It is used to create a default properties file.

+#### More docker
+This is how Docker is currently done in TIP OpenWifi 2.0.
+For more information, please look at the other micro services.

+### Running as compiled source
+If you want to run as compile source while debugging, the file `ow_hwlloworld.service` is a Linux systemd service file.
+Replace the obvious directories and names with your information.
+Follow the standard way of installing and enabling this file using `systemctl`.

 ## Contributors
 We love ya!
 We need more of ya!
 If you want to contribute, make sure you review the [coding style](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/master/CODING_STYLE.md) document.